 1. Configure settings

-Under Edit - Settings, you will find all the settings.
-It is important to change "Maximum simultaneous transfers" to 1, as higher numbers may cause errors during transfer.
+Under Edit > Settings, you will find all settings.
+It is important to set "Maximum simultaneous transfers" to 1, as higher values may cause errors during transfers.

 2. Create a New Connection to Mediaflow

 Select File - Site Manager.
 Click on "New site" and enter the details from your Mediaflow account.
 In the "Charset" tab, set it to "Force UTF-8".
-If you don't configure this, your folders and filenames may change when they are imported.
+If you don't configure this, your folders and filenames may change during import.

 Then, click "Connect" to connect to Mediaflow's server.
 If the connection is successful, it will be indicated in the message box at the top.
 Drag folders from the left side (files on your computer) to the right side (files in Mediaflow).
 Logs of all transferred files will appear in the message box at the top.
 Note that you cannot drag and drop files directly to the root of your Mediaflow account.
 You must enter a folder, even if it is just one level in.